A Clear Solution for Health Care Costs

 The Federal Trade Commission (FTC), working with the Department of Justice, is already active in policing anti-competitive behavior.
 And cases have already been filed against medical device suppliers, pharmaceutical companies, and hospitals for monopolistic practices.
 Thus, there may be no need for new enforcement laws, so long as current ones are adequately enforced.

 So what would be the potential costs and benefits of a disclosure website of the type I am advocating?
 To account for my lack of methodical rigor, I will be generous when estimating costs, and conservative on benefits.
-A study from the University of Chicago found that price transparency could be responsible for a 6.5% reduction in the cost of an angioplasty.1 On a broader scale, a white paper from Thomson Reuters calculated that price transparency could shave off $36 billion in health care spending per year.10 Costs are a little more difficult to estimate.
+A study from the University of Chicago found that price transparency could be responsible for a 6.5% reduction in the cost of an angioplasty.
+On a broader scale, a white paper from Thomson Reuters calculated that price transparency could shave off $36 billion in health care spending per year.
+Costs are a little more difficult to estimate.
 First, there is the cost of building the actual website.
 To use a timely comparison, the federal government recently built and rolled out Healthcare.gov.
 Cost estimates for Healthcare.gov vary, but its staunchest critics claim $350 million.
 Second, there would be costs of fighting any increase in collusion.
 The total budget of the Antitrust Division of the Department of Justice is $163 million, and the FTC spends roughly $25 million on “promoting competition” through stopping collusion.
 Taken together, that’s about $200 million to prevent collusion in all industries.
 Add the costs together can you get $550 million.
+Even if you double the costs and halve the benefits, the result is still $1.1 billion in costs for $18 billion in benefits.